Cannabis-based medicinal products

 - Share

-Since a change in the law in November 2018, some cannabis-based medicines have been available on prescription.
+Since a change in the law in 2018, some cannabis-based medicines have been available on prescription in the UK.
 However, there is only evidence of benefit for treating a small number of conditions.

 Many cannabis-based products are also available to buy online, without a prescription, but the quality and content of these products is not known.
-Most of these products, including those called 'CBD oils', are illegal to possess or supply.
-Also the exact quality and content of these products is usually not clear and they may not be safe to use.
+Some of these products are illegal in the UK.

 In this article: